-Temporary Disability Leave Bylaws, Section 13.2
+Temporary Disability Leave - CUNY Bylaws, Section 13.2

-Defined: As any temporary physical or mental incapacity of health including pregnancy, complications of pregnancy, and childbirth, and shall be deemed to include "sick" leave and "maternity" leave as referred to in the education law.
+Defined: As any temporary physical or mental incapacity of health including pregnancy, complications of pregnancy and childbirth, and shall be deemed to include "sick" leave and "maternity" leave as referred to in the education law.

-- a) Instructional staff members accrue twenty days of temporary disability leave per year, cumulative to a maximum of 160 days. - b) An employee who is absent from duty because of a temporary disability must promptly inform his/her chairperson/supervisor, who in turn will inform the Vice President of Academic Affairs of the nature of the disability and of the probable duration of the absence. - c) Any individual absent in excess of five working calendar days exclusive of holidays is required to submit an Application for Temporary Disability Leave, together with a statement on letterhead stationary from his/her physician. - d) Before returning to the College the absentee must also present a statement from his/her physician certifying that he/she is fully capable of returning to work. - e) See PSC/CUNY Agreement Article 16.
+a.
+Instructional staff members accrue twenty days of temporary disability leave per year, cumulative to a maximum of 160 days.
+Faculty wishing to donate sick days to colleagues in need can view the Catastrophic Sick Leave Bank Program appendix for specifics.

+- b.
+An employee who is absent from duty because of a temporary disability must promptly inform his/her chairperson/supervisor, who in turn will inform the Vice President of Academic Affairs of the nature of the disability and of the probable duration of the absence. - c.
+Any individual absent in excess of five working calendar days exclusive of holidays is required to submit an Application for Temporary Disability Leave, together with a statement on letterhead stationery from his/her physician. - d.
+Before returning to the College the absentee must also present a statement from his/her physician certifying that he/she is fully capable of returning to work. - e.
+See PSC/CUNY Agreement Article 16.